AI-academic/AI-academic.github.io/README.md

 | `MAIL_APP_PASSWORD` | a Gmail app password, which needs 2-Step Verification |
 | `LIST_ADDRESS` | the Google Group address the mail goes to |

-The list itself lives in the Google Group, not in this repository -- joining and leaving are handled there, and no subscriber address is ever stored here.
+The Google Group contains just two members (owner and manager).
+No subscriber address is ever stored here.
 That matters because this repository is public.

-Subscribers are added by hand: a reader emails a request, and the address is added from the group's Members page.
-There is no self-serve subscribe link, because the confirmation mail Google sends is routinely filed as spam and the join was being lost. `/subscribe/` says so, and tells readers to check their spam or bulk folder for the issues themselves.
+Subscribers are added by hand: a reader emails a request.
+There is no self-serve subscribe link.
+The `/subscribe/` tells readers to check their spam or bulk folder for the issues themselves.

-To resend an issue, or to send one the workflow missed, use **Run workflow** on the Actions tab and give a date such as `2026-09-12`.
+To resend an issue (to the manager), or to send one the workflow missed, use **Run workflow** on the Actions tab and give a date such as `2026-09-12`.

 ## When something is wrong

-Mistakes are made visible rather than silent:
+Mistakes are made visible rather than keeping them silent:

 - A tag missing from the vocabulary is named at the foot of `/topics/`.
 - An organization missing from the registry appears under **Unclassified** at the foot of `/organizations/`.